Full question:

 Answer:

-Generally, if potential heirs receive proper notice, are excluded from distribution under the court order, and don't timely appeal the ordr of distribution, they are barred from contesting the estate.
-We suggest you consult a local attorney who can review all the facts and documents involved.
+Generally, if heirs receive proper notice, are excluded from distribution per the court order, and do not timely appeal the distribution order, they cannot contest the estate.
+It's advisable to consult a local attorney who can review the specific facts and documents involved.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.